 For example, this wedding invitation uses a clever, ‘timeline’ format that maps out the course of the couple’s relationship.
 This injects extra personality and visual interest into this invite, especially when coupled with the cute illustrations.

-Creating a unique format for your wedding invite can sometimes be as simple as switching up your wording.
+To create wedding invites with a unique format, it can sometimes be as simple as switching up your wording.
 From there, the other design elements often flow naturally.

 Tell everyone about your big day with these fresh wedding invitation templates.